rougier/50-git-questions/README.md

 #### 5. What is the staging area?

-The staging area is an intermediate storage whose files will be part of the next commit.
+The staging area is an intermediate storage for changes that will be part of the next commit.